aayodipe/aayodipe-AWS-Training-Document/AWS/Route-53 DNS/DNS.md

 ## Main usage of AWS Route 53
 ===============================
 1. Register domain names
-2. Route internet traffic to the resources for your domain
+2. Domain Name System Route internet traffic to the resources for your domain
-3. Check the health of your resources
+3. Check the health of your resources such as EC2